-Light painting photographer Dennis Calvert has only been light painting since 2009 but what he lacks in time served he makes up for with his innovation.
-Dennis is best known for creating some stunning images using a circle tool that he invented.
-His favorite light painting artists are the team of JanLeonardo Woellert and Joerg Miedza, known as LAPP-PRO; the influence of LAPP-PRO can be seen in Dennis’s current work.
+Light painting photographer Dennis Calvert began light painting in 2009.
+Dennis is best known for creating some stunning images using a circle tool he invented where he can create intricate patterns of light.
+His favorite light painting artists are the team of JanLeonardo Woellert and Joerg Miedza, known as LAPP-PRO; the influence of LAPP-PRO can be seen in Dennis’s light painting work.
 Dennis is a regular contributor to the Flickr group Light Junkies where his images have racked up ten of thousands of views!
 When Dennis is asked what light painting is he says this, ” The ability to see in 4 dimensions, time traveling, and creating fantasy using only what we base all reality on, light.”
 Watch for Dennis to continue to push the limits of light painting photography, he has some crazy new tools in the works… Check out some of his images below, read the full light painting photography interview, and check out his website for more images and information.

 1. What is your name?